Today, I have something really incredible to share…

 77. Protected Smart Phone

-You should never solely rely on a cellphone or a smartphone for your survival.
+You should never solely rely solely on a cellphone for your survival.

-If you want to take your smartphone with all its apps and information, get a hard protective case for it.
+Yet, if you take your smartphone with all its apps and information, get a hard protective case for it.

 I have an otter box case that protects it from abuse.